 Have you had to choose between one or the other?

-What is your opinion about the inequality suffered by women in elite sports?
+What's your view on inequality faced by women in elite sports?

-Did you ever think about throwing in the towel when you found out you were pregnant?
+Did you ever consider giving up when you learned you were pregnant?

-What do you think about the anti-pregnancy clauses imposed on some female athletes?
+What do you think about anti-pregnancy clauses imposed on some female athletes?

-Do you think you have improved in the sporting field after having Noah?
+Do you think you've improved athletically since having Noah?

 Completely.
-I feel better than ever, with more capacity for suffering and more strength.
-Being a mother gives you a point of maturity and organization on a mental level that helps a lot.
-The first few months are very frustrating until you find your physical fitness and your new habits with the child, the ones that really work for you, but after that you are capable of anything.
-You also learn a lot to put things into perspective, to have your feet on the ground and value your lifestyle more.
+I feel better than ever - with greater endurance and strength.
+Motherhood brings mental maturity and organisational skills that help enormously.
+The first months are frustrating until you regain fitness and establish new routines with your child, but afterwards you feel capable of anything.
+You also learn to put things in perspective and value your lifestyle more.

 Blanca Manchón with her son Noah